One Shining Moment: Versions

 The original version recorded by Barrett was used from 1987 to 1993, and briefly revived between 2000 and 2002 with a new instrumental.
-Versions recorded by Teddy Pendergrass (1994–1999), Luther Vandross (2003–2009, 2011–2019, 2021–present), and Ne-Yo (2016) have also been used; Vandross' version is believed to be the last song he recorded before his stroke and subsequent death.
+Versions recorded by Teddy Pendergrass (1994–1999), Luther Vandross (2003–2009, 2011–2019, 2021–present), and Ne-Yo (2016) have also been used; Vandross' version is believed to be the last song he recorded before his stroke and death.

 A version by Jennifer Hudson was used for the 2010 NCAA Division I men's basketball tournament; the format of the Hudson video deviated from prior years by cutting away from the tournament highlight montage on several occasions to show footage of Hudson singing in a recording studio, drawing criticism from some fans and viewers.
-In response to the criticism, the Vandross version was restored the following year.
+In response to the criticism, the Vandross version was broadcast the following year.

 On April 1, 2016, Turner Sports announced that Ne-Yo had performed a version of "One Shining Moment" that would be used on the "Team Stream" broadcasts of the championship game on TNT and TruTV, which were tailored to focus on highlights of the two participating teams, as with the game broadcasts on these channels themselves.
 The Vandross version was still used for the main telecast on TBS.
 In an effort to give the song "Turner flair" in honor of TBS's first national championship game broadcast, and to make light of the concerns regarding its use by the network, analyst Charles Barkley performed his own tongue-in-cheek cover of "One Shining Moment" in a commercial promoting that year's tournament.

 Lyrics

 The first verse is about inspiration and hard work.
 The second verse deals with adversity, accompanied by highlights of injured players and missed shots.
 The bridge includes lines such as "Feel the beat of your heart", often shown with players thumping their chests, and "Feel the wind in your face", with video of drives towards the basket.

 There is a claim that the first line in the song was changed from "The ball is kicked" to "The ball is tipped."
 However, Barrett said "My daughter informed me that they claim that the initial line was the ball is kicked.
 That's not the case.
 It never was.
 The original line was, the gun goes off...which I changed to suit the tournament.
 Ironically - I wrote the song about basketball (after watching Larry Bird) but for some reason (who knows what I was thinking?!?)
 I didn't write it into the original first line.
 And so having the first line fall into place as it did was poetic and true."

-The Chicago White Sox used the version with "the gun goes off" to close their telecast on the final game at Comiskey Park on September 30, 1990.
+The Chicago White Sox used the version with "the gun goes off" to close their telecast of the final game at Comiskey Park on September 30, 1990.